awsdocs/amazon-ec2-user-guide/doc_source/elastic-ip-addresses-eip.md

 #### [ AWS CLI ]

 **To create a reverse DNS record for your Elastic IP address**
-+ Use the [https://docs.aws.amazon.com/cli/latest/reference/ec2/modify-address-attribute.html](https://docs.aws.amazon.com/cli/latest/reference/ec2/modify-address-attribute.html) AWS CLI command to associate your domain name to your Elastic IP address\.
++ Use the [modify\-address\-attribute](https://docs.aws.amazon.com/cli/latest/reference/ec2/modify-address-attribute.html) AWS CLI command to associate your domain name to your Elastic IP address\.

 ------

+**AWS GovCloud \(US\) Region and China Regions**
-For all other Regions, you must provide your Elastic IP addresses to AWS to assign static reverse DNS records for you\.
-AWS works with ISPs and internet anti\-spam organizations to reduce the chance that your email sent from these addresses will be flagged as spam\.
-To provide us with your Elastic IP addresses and reverse DNS records, go to the [Request to remove reverse DNS and email sending limitations](http://aws.amazon.com/forms/ec2-email-limit-rdns-request) page\.
+For these Regions, you can't create a reverse DNS record using the methods above\.
+AWS must assign the static reverse DNS records for you\.
+Open [Request to remove reverse DNS and email sending limitations](https://console.aws.amazon.com/support/contacts?#/rdns-limits) and provide us with your Elastic IP addresses and reverse DNS records\.

 ## Elastic IP address limit<a name="using-instance-addressing-limit"></a>